Why 30% of military veterans get disability benefits, forcing Congress to scramble

 - Deep Read ( 4 Min. )

-Nearly one-third of U.S. military veterans gets disability pay from the Department of Veterans Affairs, an all-time high.
+Nearly one-third of U.S. military veterans get disability pay from the Department of Veterans Affairs, an all-time high.

-In the past year alone, the volume of new veterans’ compensation claims has “exceeded even our most aggressive projections,” Joshua Jacobs, Undersecretary for Benefits at the VA, told lawmakers this week.
+In the past year alone, the volume of new veterans’ compensation claims has “exceeded even our most aggressive projections,” Joshua Jacobs, undersecretary for benefits at the VA, told lawmakers this week.

 Why We Wrote This